khanhtl/agular-starter/libs/ui/data-grid/README.md

 ## Architecture Notes

 ### Layout Synchronization
-The grid is rendered as three separate `<table>` elements (Left Pinned, Regular, Right Pinned) inside a flex container to support sticky positioning correctly across all browsers.
+The grid is rendered as three separate `<table>` elements (Left Pinned, Regular, Right Pinned) inside a flex container.

-To ensure rows align perfectly even when content wraps:
 - **`DataGridComponent`** observes resizing and data changes.
 - It calculates the maximum natural height of a row across all 3 tables.
-- It explicitly applies this height to all corresponding `<tr>` elements.
+- It explicitly applies this height to all corresponding `<tr>` elements to ensure alignment.

 ### State Management
 State (pinned columns, data) is managed internally using `Signals`.
-When a user pins a column:
-1. `DataGridComponent` updates its internal signal.
-2. `computed` signals recalculate the 3 table structures.
-3. The UI updates efficiently without full re-render.